zhwa/mlir-example/ch.4.Tensor-bufferization/README.md

 **Key Learning:** Tensor-based approach with bufferization enables better optimization opportunities compared to direct memref-based IR (Chapter 1-3).

+**Looking Ahead:** Starting from Chapter 5, this book adopts a **tensor-first architecture**—the industry-standard pattern where operations use tensor types and bufferization happens as part of the lowering pipeline.
+Chapters 1-4 established foundations; Chapters 5+ teach production patterns used in modern MLIR compilers.

 ## Key Differences from Previous Chapters

 | Aspect | Chapters 1-3 | Chapter 4 |